 You can continue to claim these grants and continue to do business.
 The scheme is open to those with trading profits of up to £50,000 a year, who make a majority of their income from self-employment.
 To minimise fraud, only those in self-employment, who have a tax return for 2019 can apply.
 If you are eligible, HMRC will contact you with an online form, and pay the grant straight into your bank account.

-- Income tax payments due in July can be deferred to the end of Jan 2021.
+The self-employed can also access the Coronavirus Business Interruption Loans, and Income tax payments that are due in July can be deferred until the end of January 2021.

 On 29th May, the Chancellor Rishi Sunak announced an extension to the Coronavirus Self-Employed Income Support Scheme.

 - Individuals can continue to apply for the first Self-Employed grant until 13 July.
 Under the first grant, eligible individuals can claim a taxable grant worth 80% of their average monthly trading profits, paid out in a single instalment covering three months’ worth of profits, and capped at £7,500 in total.
 Those eligible have the money paid into their bank account within six working days of completing a claim.